A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

-So far, we have not yet demonstrated any measure regularity results which are demonstrably strong enough to prove $\text{ACA}_0$.
+One may wonder if there any measure regularity results which are $\omega$-equivalent to $\ACA_0$.
 As discussed in previous sections, one difficulty with using measure theoretic results in reverse mathematics comes from the fact that in weaker subsystems of second order arithmetic, the quantity $H^s_n(Z)$ may not actually exist for all tree codes $Z$.
-In fact, by modifying Yu's result for open sets mentioned in the introduction, one can show that $\text{ACA}_0$ is actually required to obtain a well-defined Lebesgue measure for all closed sets.
+In fact, by modifying Yu's result for open sets~\cite{yu1987measure}, one can show that $\ACA_0$ is actually required to obtain a well-defined Lebesgue measure for all closed sets.

-That said, we can still meaningfully compare the measure of a (standard or pruned) closed set with a potential subset if we allow for some minor abuse of notation.
+That said, we can still meaningfully compare the measure of a (standard or pruned) closed set with a potential subset if we adapt our notation to account for the fact that $H^s_n(Z)$ may not be defined.
 If we have two closed sets $E$ and $F$ with respective tree codes $Z_E$ and $Z_F$ respectively, we will write $H^s_n(Z_E) \leq H^s_n(Z_F)$ to mean the following:

 It is straightforward to show that if both quantities $H^s_n(Z_E)$ and $H^s_n(Z_F)$ exist, then the above statement is equivalent to the interpretation of $H^s_n(Z_E) \leq H^s_n(Z_F)$ as a normal inequality of real numbers.
 Naturally, we will write $H^s_n(Z_E) = H^s_n(Z_F)$ to mean that we have both $H^s_n(Z_E) \leq H^s_n(Z_F)$ and $H^s_n(Z_F) \leq H^s_n(Z_E)$.